Princess Leyna, Cancer Survivor and Blood Recipient

 “Taking the time to donate blood is truly giving the gift of life to children, like Leyna, who are battling childhood cancer.
 Without your life-saving donation, our little princess would not be here today and, for that, we cannot thank you enough!” – Karri Shiers-Ahlschwede

 Welcoming little Leyna into an already busy family, with four older brothers and sisters, mom Karri and dad Mitchell looked forward to the years ahead enjoying a life filled with love and laughter.
-But during a routine18-month check-up, all that changed.
+But during a routine 18-month check-up, all that changed.
 Doctors diagnosed Leyna with Stage IV high-risk neuroblastoma, a rare childhood cancer that begins as a malignant tumor in tissues in the nervous system and often spreads before it’s discovered.
-By the time Leyna was diagnosed, it had already advanced throughout her body—to her bone marrow, even behind her eyes—and had created a cantaloupe-size tumor in her belly.
+By the time Leyna was diagnosed, it had already advanced throughout her body—to her bone marrow, even behind her eyes—and had created a cantaloupe-sized tumor in her belly.

 “The odds were stacked against our princess,” mom Karri recalls.
 “Her bone marrow was 98-99% diseased and we were told her chance of survival was very small.
 But she is a fighter and right from the beginning we saw an amazing outpouring of support.
 Co-workers and friends hosted fundraisers and complete strangers stepped forward to donate blood to help save our daughter’s life.”